England

 In this module, you’ll undertake an independent practical investigation of an environmental science or environmental management topic.
 You’ll design your investigation, collect data (in the field, at home, in a laboratory, or online), analyse it and produce a scientific report.
 Possible research areas include climate effects on phenology, tidal cycles, weather and the ecology of rocky shores, environmental effects on plant water uptake and freshwater invertebrates, and environmental monitoring.
 The study materials guide planning and conducting project work, searching and using the literature, and writing a report.

-Once you’ve settled on a project idea, you’ll audit the knowledge and skills required to complete your project and identify ways of developing areas that need improvement.
+Once you’ve settled on a project idea, you’ll audit the knowledge and skills required to complete your project and identify ways to develop improvement areas.
 You’ll also produce a project plan (your study planner for the duration of the module) and complete risk and ethical assessments for your investigation.

 After you complete the initial planning, you’ll start the data collection and analysis process.
-You’ll follow this with the final phase of writing up your report, submitted as part of your end of module assessment.
-The study materials guide planning and conducting project work, help with searching and using literature, guide data analysis and report writing.
+You’ll follow this with the final phase of writing your report, submitted as part of your end-of-module assessment.
+The study materials guide planning and conducting project work, help with searching and using literature, and guide data analysis and report writing.
 Tutorials will provide further guidance and support.

 Throughout the module, you’ll keep a reflective log to help you track and reflect on your progress.
 You’ll record any problems you encounter and develop actions, with help from your tutor, to help you move forward.